 Men’s and Women’s college basketball 2022-23 season starts before Election Day

 When Does NCAA Basketball Start in 2022?
-Originally appeared on NBC Sports Bayarea
+Originally appeared on NBC Sports Chicago

 College basketball is quickly approaching and it’s bound to be another action-packed season.